qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/B. Product Funnel Analysis.md

 * Create a CTE `product_abandoned`: calculate the number of abandoned products (replace `IN` by `NOT IN` in the solution for Question 9 in part A).
 * Create a CTE `product_purchased`: calculate the number of purchased products (solution for Question 9 in part A)
 * `JOIN` 3 CTEs using `product_id`, `product_name` and `product_category` of each product
-* Put the result into a temporary table `product_summary` for further analysis
+* Store the result in a temporary table `product_summary` for further analysis

 ```TSQL
 WITH product_info AS (